FrancesCoronel/personal-website-v3/_posts/2015-06-26-fullstack-academy-week-3.md

 -   My little team and I had to solve these different programming puzzles that related both to the [American Museum of Natural History](https://www.amnh.org/) and to our instructors.
--   I don’t want to spoil anything, but the great part about the first half of today was that I felt a lot like [Robert Langdon](https://www.wikiwand.com/en/Robert_Langdon "Robert Langdon") running around all these historically relevant places with some hot chick constantly solving puzzles/riddles and figuring out where the next clue will lead him.
+-   I don't want to spoil anything, but the great part about the first half of today was that I felt a lot like [Robert Langdon](https://www.wikiwand.com/en/Robert_Langdon "Robert Langdon") running around all these historically relevant places with some hot chick constantly solving puzzles/riddles and figuring out where the next clue will lead him.
-    -   Of course, in my case there wasn’t any hot chick and the only location I was running around in was the museum itself, but hey - that museum is **exceptionally** large.
+    -   Of course, in my case there wasn't any hot chick and the only location I was running around in was the museum itself, but hey - that museum is **exceptionally** large.
     -   I mean, could you guess the Latin name of this dino? ![Duck Bill